Our building reflects our mission and values.

-Beautiful Classrooms.
 Our engaging classrooms are organized into centers to support children’s learning and development.
-Our centers include areas for dramatic play, blocks, writing, art, science, a library, and a comfy place to read.
+Our centers include areas for pretend play, blocks, writing, art, science, a library, and a comfy place to read.
 Our walls are covered with children’s art work and our shelves crowded with books and ongoing art projects.
-The most important part of our classroom is our tree and its heart where we outline our guiding principles – school is a safe place, a place to feel good, to respect, and to learn.
-The classrooms were designed by our teachers and Natalia Tuñón, a One World Project mom.
+Each classroom also has a special chair (la silla especial) with photos of family members and comfort items from home.
+Children are able to go to the special chair whenever they want.
+Importantly, a child is never sent to the special chair.
+All of our classrooms also have a tree with a heart where we outline our guiding principles – school is a safe place, to feel well, to learn and to grow.

-Large Outdoor Play space.
-The ample outdoor playspace has room for running, jumping, and playing.
-Outside we create chalk murals, blow bubbles, play with our gigantic parachute, hang out in our playhouse, and plant herbs and vegetables in our wooden containers built by Jeff Starkey, a One World Project dad.
+The ample backyard playspace has room for running, jumping, and playing.
+Outside we create chalk murals, blow bubbles, play with our gigantic parachute, swing, slide, and climb.
+We also play soccer, ride tricycles, and scooters.

 Our school garden is our outdoor classroom.
 It provides opportunities to plant a wide variety of fruits and vegetables, harvest what was sown, and taste the harvest at snack time or through cooking activities.

 One World Project is not only a school but also a community center where we host activities and events so that people from different backgrounds can come together to learn, create, discuss, listen, discover, and build friendships.